doutorsocrates90/doutorsocrates90.github.io/lectures.md

 <img src="images/amazon.jpg" alt="" />

 Presentation during the Innovation and Traditional Cultures opening panel.
+Belém, 2017.
 The International Conference promoted by the Federal University of Pará foments discussions about the possibilities of Amazon regional development from a technological perspective but focusing on preserving nature and local cultures.

 ---